-Rachel isn’t surprised.
+Program Director Rachel Hooper isn’t surprised.
 “The traditional thinking is that you need to be good at math and science and you have to have four years of undergrad AND an advanced degree to enter a STEM field,” she said.
 “Makerspaces change that.”

 Stay tuned for more from SPARK.